-Allergies are a very common affliction, affecting up to 25 percent of the population.
-Around this time of the year when pollen from trees, grass and flower is in the air symptoms can get particularly bad.
-A very important thing to note is that allergies indicate an impaired or imbalanced immune system whether they occur seasonally or year round.
-A temptation to take an over-the-counter antihistamine to relieve symptoms should be put off or only done in conjunction with attempting to identify causes of the impaired or unbalanced immune system.
+Allergies are a common affliction, affecting up to 25 percent of the population.
+Around the time of year when pollen from trees, grass and flower is in the air, allergy (late Winter, Spring for Vancouver area) symptoms can get particularly bad.
+An important thing to note is that allergies may indicate an impaired or imbalanced immune system whether they occur seasonally or year round.

 The first issue, adrenal gland insufficiency, has the most components to it.
 The adrenal glands are two small groups of tissue situated above each kidney.
 Within the body, they partake in a variety of functions including contributing to the control of blood volume, blood pressure, energy, and probably most importantly, reacting to stress.
 These are some hormones that it secretes: